jaequery/dude/README.md

 Created working app folder in: ~/www/site.com
 Created docroot folder in: ~/www/site.com/public Created logs folder in: ~/www/site.com/logs
+Set folder to group www-data and gave group write access to: ~/www/site.com
 ```

 Now start the vhost and your site.com should be up and running